-Wood & Lee counsels telecommunications clients in the areas of mergers and acquisitions, corporate finance, litigation, commercial and regulatory.
-Our lawyers advise clients on initial public offerings, as well as significant investments in and financings of telecommunications companies, restructurings, license bids in spectrum auctions and regulatory compliance.
+Wood & Lee counsels telecommunications clients in the areas of mergers and acquisitions (M&A, corporate finance, litigation, commercial and regulatory.
+Our lawyers also advise on initial public offerings, significant investments, and financings of telecommunications companies.
+This also includes legal advise on restructurings, license bids in spectrum auctions and regulatory compliance.

 Wood & Lee’s lawyers provide comprehensive legal, regulatory and strategic business advice to clients in the broadcasting, telecommunications and new media sectors.
-We bring a tradition of experience and expertise, advising clients in high-profile media transactions and key policy proceedings affecting the broadcasting and telecommunications industries.
+We bring a tradition of experience and expertise in what we do.
+With these, we advise clients in high-profile media transactions and key policy proceedings affecting the broadcasting and telecommunications industries.

 We act for a wide variety of public and private sector clients, including: